NativeScript/docs-v7/ui/action-bar.md

 ![style-ios]({{site.baseurl}}/img/modules/action-bar/style-ios.png "style-ios")
 ![style-android]({{site.baseurl}}/img/modules/action-bar/style-android.png "style-android")

-In iOS the `color` property will affect the color of the title and the action items.
+In iOS, the `color` property affects the color of the title and the action items.
-In Android there is a limitation and the `color` property will affect only the title text.
-However, you can set the default color of the text in the action items by adding `actionMenuTextColor` item in the Android theme (inside `App_Resources\Android\values\styles.xml`).
+In Android, the `color` property affects only the title text.
+However, you can set the default color of the text in the action items by adding an `actionMenuTextColor` item in the Android theme (inside `App_Resources\Android\values\styles.xml`).

->Note: Setting other CSS properties (ex `font-family`) will only affect the views defined inside `titleView`.
+>Note: Setting other CSS properties (e.g. `font-family`) will only affect the views defined inside `titleView`.

 ## Creating SlideDrawer Button

-This example shows how to implement "show side-drawer button".
+This example shows how to implement a "show side-drawer button" functionality.

-In Android we use the `NavigationButton`, because `ActionItems` are shown on the right side of the `ActionBar`.
+For Android, this sample uses the `NavigationButton`, because `ActionItems` are shown on the right side of the `ActionBar`.

-In iOS we add a regular `ActionItem` with position set to `left`.
-Using the `NavigationButton` as a side-drawer button in iOS is not possible, because its function is always to navigate back in the application.
+For iOS, this code adds a regular `ActionItem` with `position` set to `left`.
+Using the `NavigationButton` as a side-drawer button in iOS is not possible, because its function is to always navigate back in the application.

->Note: The `<android>` and `<iOS>` tags are used inside the XML to define platform-specific elements.
+>Note: The `<android>` and `<ios>` tags are used inside the XML to define platform-specific elements.

 ```XML
 <ActionBar title="SideDrawer Button">